Bruce Lee: The Fighter: Casting

 Samantha was replaced by Rakul Preet Singh at the same time.
 While the lack of dates to accommodate was cited as one reason, budgetary reasons were cited as the other reason.
 Vaitla considered Ramya Krishnan, Tulasi and Jeevitha from Telugu cinema and also searched for yesteryear heroines in Tamil and Kannada cinema for the role of Charan's mother which was very crucial for the film's story.
 Kriti Kharbanda made a comeback to Telugu cinema with this film after the makers narrated her character sketch and the film's story.
 The second female lead was yet to be finalised.
 Nadhiya and Kashmera Shah were confirmed as a part of the film's cast in early June 2015.
 Impressed by his performance in Velaiilla Pattadhari (2014), the makers cast Amitash Pradhaan to play a supporting role marking his Telugu debut.
 Similarly, Tamil actor Arun Vijay was chosen to play the film's lead antagonist making his debut in Telugu after the makers were impressed with his performance in Yennai Arindhaal.
-In fact, he had acted alongside Rakul Preet Singh in Thadaiyara Thaakka (2012).
 Brahmaji's inclusion in the film's cast was confirmed in late June 2015.
 Rao Ramesh confirmed his inclusion in the film's cast in early August 2015 before leaving for Bangkok for the film's shoot.
 Days later, Prudhviraj confirmed his inclusion in the film's cast.
 On 20 August 2015, Vaitla confirmed that Chiranjeevi would make a cameo appearance in the film.
 He added that Chiranjeevi would appear for fifteen minutes in the film.
 Tisca Chopra was signed to play a supporting role marking her debut in Telugu cinema.